What is Google Quick Answers?

 What makes content and links appear in Quick Answers?

-Pages that Google selects for Quick Answers on our site are high authority pages with quality, well-structure content that is theme-relevant and optimized for a great user experience and answer specific questions closely matching the query.
+Pages that Google finds and selects for Quick Answers on our site are high authority pages with quality, well-structure content that is theme-relevant and optimized for a great user experience and answer specific questions closely matching the query for the Google answer box.

 Below is a sample page that is featured in Google Answers.
 This page was created to answer specific questions that users might have about a particular feature and has variety of quality content relevant to the theme of the query.